Vskue/Bellabeat_Studycase/README.md

 # Bellabeat_Studycase
-This repository is for practicing the R Programming.
+This repository is for practicing R Programming.